pdevito3/TaskTower/README.md

 ## Quick Start
 1. Add the Task Tower nuget package `dotnet add package TaskTower`
-2. Add TestContainers for easy Postgres usage `dotnet add Testcontainers.PostgreSql` (or just use a local db)
+2. Add TestContainers for easy Postgres usage `dotnet add package Testcontainers.PostgreSql` (or just use a local db)
 3. Update your `Program.cs` to use Task Tower

 ```csharp